 What knowledge and training do the floor staff need to learn?
 By assessing their current awareness levels using pre-tests and surveys, trainers can specify the learning objectives and create a training program accordingly.

 Finally, it boils down to how should one develop and deliver this training program to ensure that the trainees (floor staff) enjoy it, correlate it with their jobs and feel fulfilled and empowered once the training is complete?
-Ultimately, this level aims at determining the participants’ reaction to the training program.
+This level aims at determining the participants’ reaction to the training program.

 Now, let us look at the advantages of the Kirkpatrick Model at different levels in more detail:

 The Kirkpatrick Model of Training Evaluation is a widely used tool, but one should use it judiciously.
 Amid a radically altered world of work, the learning and development ecosystem has undergone dramatic changes.
-Thus, implementing a six-decades-old model without the proper context can pose significant challenges.
+Thus, implementing a six-decade-old model without the proper context can pose significant challenges.

 Today, there is no dearth of non-formal workplace training methods that have gained steady ground in the pantheon of the training ecosystem.
 User-directed and personalized training methods have also come to the fore.